Labor in Mexico

 Unskilled direct labor

-Unskilled direct labor in Mexico is typically defined as those employees who do not have a high level of education and/or do not require much training to successfully complete their daily tasks.
+Unskilled direct labor is typically defined as those employees who do not have a high level of education and/or do not require much training to successfully complete their daily tasks.
 Generally speaking, these employees have no more than a high school education and are not bilingual.

 Unskilled direct labor

-Unskilled direct labor in Mexico is typically defined as those employees who do not have a high level of education and/or do not require much training to successfully complete their daily tasks.
+Unskilled direct labor is typically defined as those employees who do not have a high level of education and/or do not require much training to successfully complete their daily tasks.
 Generally speaking, these employees have no more than a high school education and are not bilingual.

 Unskilled direct labor

-Unskilled direct labor in Mexico is typically defined as those employees who do not have a high level of education and/or do not require much training to successfully complete their daily tasks.
+Unskilled direct labor is typically defined as those employees who do not have a high level of education and/or do not require much training to successfully complete their daily tasks.
 Generally speaking, these employees have no more than a high school education and are not bilingual.

 Semi-skilled direct labor